Guuzzeji/yt-scissors/README.md

 - Will automatically download ffmpeg for your current operating system
   - **Note:** Cannot automatically download ffmpeg for MacOS.
 You have to download and add it yourself.
 [FFmpeg Downloads]( https://ffmpeg.org/download.html)

-- Can generate time codes from a YouTube video's chapters, comment, or description.
+- Can generate time stamps from a YouTube video's chapters, comment, or description.

 - You can use this libary on top of any YouTube download API.